 That’s why it’s possible to find really good offers with the potential to bring a big profit if you invest some time into finding the right partnership in your niche.

-Impact is one of the platforms that aim to disrupt the current affiliate program market.
+Impact is one of the platforms that aims to disrupt the current affiliate program market.
 That’s why they developed a unique virtual space for brands and marketers to meet and communicate, without the platform meddling into their business too much.

 Simply said, Impact offers a SaaS platform that connects advertisers and media partners, giving them an easy way to meet, communicate, develop relationships, track performance, and generate reports.